2RAJARYAN/EmotionalChat_web/README.md

 * **Plug-and-Play Middleware**
   Head can sit between *any* input and chatbot model.

-* **Local LLM Integration via Ollama**
-  Connects seamlessly with Mistral, Llama, Qwen, or any model running on Ollama.

 * **Interactive Streamlit UI**
   Complete frontend for testing and demonstrating emotion-aware interactions.